-Cartels Comparative Guide - Anti-trust/Competition Law - Turkey
+Cartels Comparative Guide

 - the nature and scope of the alleged violation;

-- the maximum rate of the administrative fines in accordance with the Regulation on Fines; and
+- the maximum rate of the administrative fines in accordance with the Regulation on Fines to Apply in Cases of Agreements, Concerted Practices and Decisions Limiting Competition and Abuse of Dominant Position; and

 - the reduction rate to be applied at the end of the settlement procedure.

 If the settling party agrees on the matters set forth therein, it will submit a settlement letter which includes an express declaration of admission as to the existence and scope of the violation.
 Article 9(1) of the Settlement Regulation provides that the Competition Board will adopt its final decision to end the investigation within 15 days of submission of the settlement letter.
-The board's final decision will include the finding of a violation and the administrative fine to be imposed on the settling undertaking.
+The Competition Board's final decision will include:

 5 Leniency